inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 preferred sentence.

-If the input area is modified while a query is in progress or while sentences are displayed on the screen, a warning dialog will appear.
-Because the new input invalidates the current results, the user will be asked if they want to proceed.
-Choosing to proceed will abort the active query and clear the existing sentences, while canceling will keep the current data intact.
+If the input area is modified while a query is in progress or while sentences are displayed on the screen, a modal dialog titled "Change your message?" will appear.
+Because the new input invalidates the current translation results, the user will be asked if they want to proceed.
+The edit is held back while the question is on screen, so the message stays as it was: applying it would start word prediction on a message the user has not agreed to, and leave that query running beside the sentence query.
+"Change anyway" aborts the active query, clears the existing sentences and applies the edit.
+"Keep sentences", Escape and the dialog's ✕ all drop the edit and leave the query and the sentences as is.
+Word prediction reports nothing and runs no query of its own while the question is on screen.
+Keeping the sentences leaves the suggestion row exactly as it was -- the same words, no status line, and no new query -- because the message never changed.

 If a recalled sentence is shown on the screen with an error message from a failed request, it counts as a displayed sentence.
 But when there is no sentence on screen, for example, when an error occurred, or the user chose "speak" or moved on before the sentence appeared, the state is cleared without asking the user anything because there is nothing to discard.

-### Single-sentence mode

-When `numSentences` is `1`, the returned sentence is spoken as soon as it arrives, without waiting for a click.
-If the message has a recalled sentence (see [Interaction](#interaction)), it is spoken immediately with no model query at all, and recorded with source `auto`, the same as a freshly generated sentence.

 ## Response Parsing